robaone/source-pub/PracticalEmailManagement/README.md

 1. Go to https://sheets.new
 2. Set the name of the Sheet to `Gmail Filters`
-3. Bookmark the Sheet for easy access
+3. Bookmark the Sheet or copy and store the url for easy access.

 ## Developer Workspace Setup